← All Neighbourhood Guides

 What are the best streets in Long Branch, Toronto?

-Lake Promenade, running along the waterfront, is the most desirable address category in Long Branch.
+Lake Promenade, running along the waterfront, is generally among Long Branch's most sought-after addresses.
 Streets in the upper 30s (35th to 38th) are consistently well-regarded for residential character.
-Streets adjacent to Colonel Samuel Smith Park on the western side of the neighbourhood offer park-edge access.
+Streets toward the eastern side of Long Branch provide convenient access to nearby Colonel Samuel Smith Park.
 Brown's Line area provides good transit connectivity.
-Buyers should assess western-edge streets near Etobicoke Creek for flood zone overlap before purchasing; check at trca.ca.
-Streets north of Lake Shore Boulevard West near the QEW experience highway and rail noise.
+Buyers should assess western-edge streets near Etobicoke Creek for riverine floodplain overlap before purchasing; check at trca.ca.
+Streets north of Lake Shore Boulevard West near the rail corridor experience rail noise.

 Is Long Branch worth the price?